vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Goal of exercise: burn + maintain (not trying to build though I do expect some improvement over time))

-I jog daily for a minimum of 1.67 miles and walk the remainder of the 2-mile journey, with reduced thresholds of 1.58 miles and 1.5 miles under slightly and significantly degraded conditions respectively.
+I jog daily about 1.75 to 2.0 miles and walk back the rest of the 2-mile journey.
+My minimum threshold for the jogging portion is 1.67 miles, with reduced thresholds of 1.58 miles and 1.5 miles under slightly and significantly degraded conditions respectively.
 I also tend to walk around for most of my chores, though these generally happen only once every few days.

 See [here](jogging-and-return-walking-with-history.md) for more